andyharless/paces/README.md

 Validation accuracy is about 91% for the best model so far, and it appears to be making a generally reasonable set of predictions (e.g. not heavily biased toward the modal category).
 See [BestStage0Model.ipynb](BestStage0Model.ipynb).
 Considering many cases are ambiguous, this is quite good performance, such as it is, but the usual caveats apply.
 (The hyperparameters may have been overfit to the validation set; the validation set—different songs but some by the same artisits and in similar styles—may be too much like the training set; there may be particular types of songs with which the model has difficulty; yada, yada, yada.)
 Real testing, including better performance measures, is still to come.

+## What I Think Is Cool About This

+- Same music can be interpreted as more than one tempo
+- Data augmentation via phase sampling (same song, different data)
+- Two-dimensional time
+- Narrow convolutions
+- Alternating batch normalization and dropout between successive convolutional layers

 ## Issues and Ideas

 - Address class imbalance.
 Maybe re-create megabatch files with balanced classes and re-train.